voxpupuli/puppet-zabbix/README.md

 * `apache_ssl_chain`: The ssl_chain file.
 You'll need to make sure this file is present on the system, this module will not install this file.
 * `zabbix_api_user`: Username of user in Zabbix which is able to create hosts and edit hosts via the zabbix-api.
 Default: Admin
 * `zabbix_api_pass`: Password for the user in Zabbix for zabbix-api usage.
 Default: zabbix
+* `ldap_cacert`: The location of the CA Cert to be used for Zabbix LDAP authentication.
+The module will not install this file so it must be present on the system.
+* `ldap_clientcrt`: The location of the Client Cert to be used for Zabbix LDAP authentication.
+The module will not install this file so it must be present on the system.
 There are some more zabbix specific parameters, please check them by opening the manifest file.
+* `ldap_clientkey`: The location of the Client Key to be used for Zabbix LDAP authentication.
+The module will not install this file so it must be present on the system.

 ###Reference zabbix-server
 * `database_path`: When database binaries are not in $PATH, you can use this parameter to append `database_path` to $PATH